loopbackio/loopback-next/docs/site/Decorators.md

 domain objects.

-In LoopBack, a domain object is usually a TypeScript/JavaScript Class instance, and a typical example of a data mappting layer module could be a database's node.js driver.
+In LoopBack, a domain object is usually a TypeScript/JavaScript Class instance, and a typical example of a data mapping layer module could be a database's node.js driver.

 LoopBack repository encapsulates your TypeScript/JavaScript Class instance, and